lint12/refinedELLEWebPortal/README.md

 - [ ] Add information icon to inform users what the tag functionality is all about
 - [ ] Add a handbook for admin users to understand how the games will utilize the terms in the module and how to maximize their student's experience when playing the games
 - [ ] Find bugs on the modules page and fix them (especially those regarding tags and questions)
+- [ ] Figure out a good design/layout for ELLE Downloads Page

 ### Stat Page Functions
 - TBD